Key Things Realtors Need to Know About Florida Foreclosure Laws

-“Right of redemption” is the ability of a mortgage holder to prevent a foreclosure sale by paying amounts due.
+“Right of redemption” is the ability of a mortgagor holder to prevent a foreclosure sale by paying amounts due.
 There are several caveats.

-If a property is in the process of foreclosure, the person or entity that holds the mortgage or any interest may prevent a foreclosure sale by paying the money specified in the judgment, order, or decree of foreclosure.
+If a property is in the process of foreclosure, the mortgagor may prevent a foreclosure sale by paying the money specified in the judgment, order, or decree of foreclosure.

 This may happen before the clerk of the court files a certificate or sale, or the time specified in the judgment, order, or decree of foreclosure, whichever is later.